-Parking - The proposal is required to meet the Parking By-law.
-The site is well-served with transportation options including close proximity to frequent transit network and located on the East 10th Avenue bikeway.
+Traffic and parking - The proposal is required to meet the Parking By-law.
+The site is well-served with transportation options including close proximity to frequent transit network, a future Broadway Subway station, and closely located to the East 10th Avenue bikeway.
+Further, a new traffic signal located at East 12th Avenue and Sophia Street intersection is required as a condition of approval.